RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Indexes/Biology/Animals/Lists of Animals.md

 title: Lists of Animals
 enableToc: true
 tags:
-- meta/index
+- index
 - biology/animals
 ---

-This page serves as an index of lists of [[Encyclopedia Mysenvaria/Biology/Animal|animals]], organisms defined as being capable of locomotion.
+This page serves as an index of lists of [[Encyclopedia Mysenvaria/Biology/Taxa/Animal|animals]], organisms defined as being capable of locomotion.

 # By Name